gablilli/googlescripts/README.md

 1. Clone the repository to your local machine or workspace.

-2. Each script has its own documentation file under the /docs folder.
+2. Some scripts have their own documentation file under the /docs folder.

 > Make sure to read the documentation for proper setup, authentication, and usage instructions.